 Revise with friends?
 Some people find it helpful to learn by discussing questions or topics with friends.
 If this is you, set up a study group - perhaps book a classroom or study pod to meet in.
 Two things you shouldn't do though: don't compare the amount of time you're spending to others, as everyone works differently; don't try to learn shared practice answers, as you could find yourself being accused of a form of plagiarism called collusion.

 Be nice to yourself!
 Work effectively not virtuously - if you plan and focus your revision you shouldn't have to work 24/7.
 Studying is a mentally tiring occupation which can't be maintained at a high level for long periods of time.
 Your brain needs downtime to process the information it's been given, so take regular breaks, make time for exercise and socialising, eat healthily and get enough sleep.
+And stay hydrated: your brain needs to be properly hydrated to work at its full potential.
+See below for a link to a map of water fountains on campus.

 If you're feeling anxious...